 Below are the disadvantages of an LLC:

-1. Self-employment tax: Professional firms such as a law or accountancy firm might find it preferable to set up their businesses under an S corporation.
+1. Self-employment tax: Professional firms like law or accountancy firms might find it preferable to set up their businesses under an S corporation.
 U.S. laws provide that profits of an LLC are subjected to self-employment tax of members.
-In comparison, owners of an S corporation are individually taxed based on their salaries.
+Owners of an S corporation are individually taxed based on their salaries.
 The remaining profits of an S corporation are subjected to income tax.

 2. Paying franchise tax: Several states, including Alabama, California, Kentucky, New York, Pennsylvania, Tennessee, and Texas, levy a franchise tax or capital value tax on a limited liability company.
 This tax is the fee an LLC pays to the state for having the limited liability benefit.
 This is a disadvantage of LLC over sole proprietorship and partnership.

-3. Difficulty in finding investors: Corporations can issue stock to increase their funds.
-A limited liability company can have a hard time finding an investor and sourcing capital because unless they are able to satisfy the requirements of institutions such as banks, venture capitalists, or angel investors.
+3. Difficulty in finding investors: Corporations can issue stock and corporate bonds to increase their funds.
+A limited liability company can have a harder time finding an investor and sourcing capital because their main access capital depends on the requirements of institutions such as banks and other lending entities, venture capitalists, or angel investors or individual investors.

-4. Limited eligibility: Some types of businesses are not eligible to structure themselves as a limited liability company.
-Examples of these include banks, insurance companies, and medical or healthcare services companies.
+4. Limited eligibility: Some types of businesses or businesses in certain industries and sectors are not eligible to structure themselves as a limited liability company under federal and state laws.
+This is primarily due to relevant regulatory oversights and compliance.
+Examples include banks, insurance companies, and medical or healthcare services companies.

 5. Additional or higher fees: Another key disadvantage of a limited liability company is that it typically pays more business registration fees than partnerships or sole proprietorships.
+Note that sole proprietorship and partnership are the least expensive to set up and maintain.
 Some states require yearly renewal fees.
 But these fees are less than what C corporations have to pay.

 6. Confusion across jurisdictions: Different states have different laws and regulations for limited liability companies.
 For example, the District of Columbia considers LLCs as taxable entities and subjects them under double-taxation.
-Taxing jurisdictions outside the United States are likely to treat a U.S. LLC as a corporation.
+Taxing regimes outside the United States are likely to treat a limited liability companies in the U.S. as corporations.